loystonpais/rtw88/README.md

+# rtw88 (in-tree)
+This is a fork with modified Makefile and new Kconfig to allow for in-tree driver installation.
+Just clone the repo in drivers/net/wireless/realtek

 # rtw88 downstream 🐧
 ### This is a downstream repo with a primary purpose of supporting development, testing and maintenance for the Realtek rtw88 series of WiFi 5 drivers in the Linux kernel.